Introduction

 Additionally, it might be easier to include permanent plumbing connections for a bathroom and kitchenette when applying for a permit.

-A foundation can be concrete, piles, ground screws, or any other foundation common in your area and is mostly cheaper than a tiny house trailer.
+Or any other foundation common in your area and is cheaper than a tiny house trailer.

 Tiny Office As Part Of A Tiny Home